sgoadhouse/PyCalChores/README.md

 # PyCal

-A very simple Python PDF Calendar program.
-Instead of using someone elses program, I thought about making one myself.
+A very simple Python PDF Calendar program forked from https://github.com/adc-code/PyCal.

+I modified it to add a recurring chore schedule to the day boxes.

 ## Usage